Q: What is ghee?

 Q. Is ghee the same as "clarified butter"?

 A. No. Clarified butter is made in the same way that ghee is made, but ghee is taken a step further.
 Clarified butter is what is made when the milk solids separate from the butter, leaving a clarified butter oil.
-It becomes ghee after the milk solids have been caramelized, giving the ghee a nutty and toasty flavor, This process also ensures that all moisture is evaporated from the oil.
+It becomes ghee after the milk solids have been caramelized, giving the ghee a nutty and toasty flavor.
+This process also ensures that all moisture is evaporated from the oil.

 Q: What are the health benefits of ghee?

 A. Ghee made from cultured butter from the milk of grass-fed cows is exceptionally healthy!
-It is loaded with vitamins A, D, E, and K.
+It is loaded with vitamins A, D, E, and K. It is also rich in butyric acid helpful for supporting healthy gut microbiomes & balanced gastrointestinal system.

 Q: What do you mean by "grass-fed"?